BuvinJT/distbuilder/docs/LowLevel.md

 They may be employed as part of the build process, or deployed with a distribution.

 The ExecutableScript class is used to generate / bundle such scripts.
-Normally, this is a batch file on Windows, or a shell script on Linux or Mac.
-Notably, this is most often used as a "wrapper" over a deployed executable, bundled with a distribution.
-In some contexts, that wrapper mechanism is implicitly employed by deployment preparing tools the library leans on, and/or is added directly by distbuilder code.
-Use of this class allows such to be overridden.
+By default, this is a batch file on Windows, or a shell script on Linux or Mac.

+The class [QtIfwExeWrapper](ConfigClasses.md#qtifwexewrapper)) often contains a class of his type, used as a "wrapper" over a deployed executable.
+In some contexts, that wrapper mechanism is implicitly employed by deployment preparing tools the library leans on, and/or is added directly by distbuilder.

+Class [PyInstHook](ConfigClasses.md#pyinsthook)) is a derived class from ExecutableScript.
+Note that it is a Python script rather than the default type for a given platform.
+This derivation is a good example of where you would want to the `read` function and the line parsing/building functions.

 Constructor: